-You can check the metadata assigned to a tag by resting your mouse cursor over the tag.
+You can check the attributes assigned to a tag by resting your mouse cursor over the tag.
 You can right click into the tag to edit anything you need to:

-Filtering for custom tags or metadata is just as simple as filtering for system tags: simply select the tag from the list and choose any metadata to further refine your search:
+Filtering for custom tags or attributes is just as simple as filtering for system tags: simply select the tag from the list and choose any attribute(s) to further refine your search:

 Press 'Enter / Return' or click anywhere outside of the box to close it and save your data.
 (One excellent way to quickly skip from box to box assigning data is to use the 'Tab' key.
 Pressing 'Tab' saves the value/data assigned to the current tag and automatically forwards you to the next cell.)